CommonSenseMath.com

 Getting Rid of Math "Crutches"

-The State & National Standards stress the basic principle of NUMBER SENSE as vital for students.
+State & National Standards stress the basic principle of NUMBER SENSE and ESTIMATION as vital for student success.
 Every standard stresses using all methods:

 Mental